Alighiero Boetti: Exhibitions

 Having shown in Milan and Turin, Boetti was invited by Harald Szeemann to participate in the seminal exhibition "Live in your Head.
 When Attitudes Become Form" in 1969.
 Boetti had his first US solo exhibition in New York at John Weber Gallery in 1973.
 In 1978, he held an anthological exhibition curated by Jean-Christophe Ammann at the Kunsthalle Basel that featured historical works alongside more recent ones.
-He was the subject of a retrospective in 1992 that traveled to Bonn and Münster, Germany, and Lucerne, Switzerland.
+He was the subject of a retrospective in 1992 that travelled to Bonn and Münster, Germany, and Lucerne, Switzerland.
 He was honored with several exhibitions after his death, most notably at the Galleria Nazionale d'Arte Moderna, Rome (1996); the Museum für Moderne Kunst in Vienna in 1997; the Museum für Moderne Kunst in Frankfurt am Main in 1998; Whitechapel Gallery, London (1999); and Kunstmuseum Liechtenstein, Vaduz.
 The artist took part in Documentas 5 (1972) and 7 (1982) and the Venice Biennale (1978, 1980, 1986, 1990, 1995).
-In 2001, the Venice Pavillon was completely dedicated to Alighiero e Boetti's work.
-In 2012, for the exhibition Game Plan, a significant number of works have been lent to the MoMA by Tornabuoni art Gallery.
+In 2001, the Venice Pavilion was completely dedicated to Alighiero e Boetti's work.
+In 2012, for the exhibition Game Plan, a significant number of works were lent to the MoMA by Tornabuoni Art Gallery.